Automated Machine Learning in the Cloud

 Google Cloud Vertex AI

 Training.
-Models can be trained on Vertex AI using AutoML or using custom training if you need more customization options available in AI Platform Training.
+Models can be trained on Vertex AI using AutoML or custom training if you need more customization options in AI Platform Training.
 In custom training, you can choose different machines to power your training jobs, enable distributed training, use hyperparameter tuning, and accelerate using GPUs.

 Data labeling.
 Data labeling jobs let you customize ML models by labeling a dataset you plan to use for training.
 You can request a label for your video, image, or text data.
 This accelerates the model development timeline extensively.